maths/moodle-qtype_stack/doc/en/Authoring/Question_blocks/Dynamic_blocks.md

 There is currently no "else" clause available with this block.

+***Note** the contents of all reveal blocks are within the page.
+Some may be visible and some hidden, controlled by JavaScript.
+Therefore, a student can inspect the page and see all blocks.
+While this doesn't matter too much in formative settings, be aware of the possibility of revealing useful information in online exam settings.

 An example question is available by importing `Doc-Examples\Reveal_block_example.xml`.

 ### Interaction with MCQ input types